-Evidence associated with our collections, information contained in paper and photographic archives, our map collection, Society publications and our libraries, and – importantly – the knowledge held by our many members, staff and specialists are all available to enquirers.
+Evidence associated with our collections, information contained in paper and photographic archives, our map collection, Society publications and our libraries, and – importantly – the knowledge held by our many members and specialists are all available to enquirers.

-Formed in 1989, the Group consists of Faversham Society members who are actively working on research into some aspect of the history of the Faversham area and its people.
+Originally formed in 1986, the Faversham Historians Group consisted of people who undertook an astonishing amount of research into some aspect of the history of the Faversham area and its people.
 Led by Arthur Percival, Duncan Harrington, Patricia Hyde and John Owen, its aims were twofold: to provide networking opportunities and to encourage the publication of members’ research to the highest level and quality.
 The Faversham Historians were independent of the Society although many of them were members.

 Formed in 2004, the Group promotes community archaeology for the people, and by the people.
 It works to the highest possible professional standards in an area rich in archaeological potential and, whilst large-scale excavations are not undertaken, field-walking, ‘keyhole’ evaluations and smaller digs can be very productive.

 Through careful evaluation of selected sites, undertaken with the full co-operation of the owners, our understanding of the development of the area, from prehistoric times to the present day, has advanced substantially.
 The Group’s recording methods are meticulous and it is scrupulous about publishing authoritative reports as soon as possible on its website where you can also find how to join.
 You need have no experience of practical archaeology - necessary skills can be acquired from experienced members of the Group and you will have a great time!

 You can find our more about FSARG on their website.

 10am to 1pm - Sunday (opening hours may vary)